What are periods?

 Mood changes before and during periods

-Many girls (and women) will experience mood changes just before or during the first few days of their periods.
+Many people will experience mood changes just before or during the first few days of their periods.
 These changes can include being a bit irritable or more sensitive, or feeling angry, anxious or even depressed.

-This can be hard for your daughter and the rest of the family to cope with.
-Giving your daughter a bit more privacy and space around this time can make it easier for everyone, without making a big deal about it.
+This can be hard for your child and the rest of the family to cope with.
+Giving your child a bit more privacy and space around this time can make it easier for everyone, without making a big deal about it.

-If your child’s mood changes are upsetting her or disrupting her everyday life, she might like to see a health professional, like her GP.
+If your child’s mood changes are upsetting or disrupting their everyday life, they might like to see a health professional, like the GP.

-Periods can be especially challenging for girls with additional needs and their parents.
-If your daughter has moderate to severe intellectual disability, she might not understand why she’s experiencing changes to her body and mood.
+Periods can be especially challenging for young people with additional needs and their parents.
+If your child has moderate to severe intellectual disability, they might not understand why they’re experiencing changes to their body and mood.

-She still needs to know about periods and the menstrual cycle at a level she can understand.
-Your GP, or other health professionals involved in your child’s care, can recommend resources to use with your child, like books and visual aids.
+Your child still needs to know about periods and the menstrual cycle at a level they can understand.
+Your GP, or other health professionals involved in your child’s care, can recommend resources you can use with your child, like books and visual aids.
 You could also speak to your child’s school about support.

 Looking after yourself

-If you’re feeling anxious or even a bit sad about your daughter starting her periods, you’re not alone.
+If you’re feeling anxious or even a bit sad about your child starting their periods, you’re not alone.
 It’s a big development.
 Sharing stories and strategies with parents or caregivers in similar situations, either in person or online, can help.